openharmony/docs/en/application-dev/reference/errorcodes/errorcode-hiappevent.md

 **Possible Causes**

-The specified event name does not comply with the following rules:
+The specified event parameter name does not comply with the following rules:

-- An event name contains only digits, letters, and underscores (_).
+- The event parameter name contains only the dollar sign ($), digits, letters, and underscores (_).
-- An event name starts with a letter or dollar sign ($) and does not end with an underscore (_).
+- The event parameter name must start with a letter or dollar sign ($) and end with a digit or letter.
-- An event parameter name is not empty and contains a maximum of 16 characters.
+- The event parameter name is not empty and contains a maximum of 16 characters.

 **Solution**